 2.2 Software Right to Use

-During the applicable Subscription Term, subject to this Section 2 and payment of the applicable License Fees, Contentstack grants to Customer a limited, worldwide, royalty-free, non-exclusive, non-sublicensable, and non-transferable license to use the Software for Internal Use during the Subscription Term in accordance with the Documentation, subject to the limitations specified in the Order Form(s) (“Permitted Purpose”).
+During the applicable Subscription Term, subject to this Section 2 and payment of the applicable License Fees, Contentstack grants to Customer a limited, world-wide, royalty-free, non-exclusive, non-sublicensable, and non-transferable license to use the Software for Internal Use in accordance with the Documentation, subject to any limitations specified in the Order Form(s) (“Permitted Purpose”).

 2.3 Software and Service Restrictions